hashicorp/nomad/website/source/guides/advanced-scheduling/affinity.html.md

 ### Step 5: Obtain Detailed Scoring Information on Job Placement

 As stated earlier, the Nomad scheduler will not necessarily place all of your workload on nodes you have specified in the `affinity` stanza even if the resources are available.
-This is because affinity scoring is factored in with other metrics as well before making a scheduling decision.
+This is because affinity scoring is combined with other metrics as well before making a scheduling decision.
 In this step, we will take a look at some of those other factors.

 Using the output from the previous step, find an allocation that has been placed on a node in `dc2` and use the nomad [alloc status][alloc status] command with